-As a health and fitness coach, I work with clients who are strapped for time and fitting in a workout is often just another stressor on their to-do list.
-People assume that if they don't have a lot of time, it's not even worth it to squeeze in a workout.
-But I always encourage people to get in any movement they can — and yes, completing a short workout daily can be enough to maintain your health.
-By exercising for even just 10 minutes you can boost your physical fitness, energy and mood.
+People assume that if they don't have a lot of time, it's not even worth trying to squeeze in a workout.
+But the truth is that completing a short workout daily can really make a difference for your health.
+Studies show that exercising for just 10 minutes can boost your physical fitness, energy and mood.

-One study showed that a short 10-minute burst of activity can boost your brain power.
-Another study found that those who exercised for 10 minutes with one minute of high-intensity intervals saw the same improvement in insulin sensitivity and other markers of cardiometabolic health as those who exercised at a moderate pace for 45 minutes straight.
-So the research is convincing that just 10 minutes of movement can make a difference.
+One study showed that a 10-minute burst of activity can boost your brain power.
+And another study found that those who exercised for 10 minutes with one minute of high-intensity intervals saw the same improvement in insulin sensitivity and other markers of cardiometabolic health as those who exercised at a moderate pace for 45 minutes straight.

 I want to feel strong